Videotelephony: Transition to internet and mobile devices

+Additional history

-In May 2005, the first high definition videoconferencing systems, produced by LifeSize Communications, were displayed at the Interop trade show in Las Vegas, Nevada, able to provide video at 30 frames per second with a 1280 by 720 display resolution.
+In May 2005, the first high definition videoconferencing systems, produced by Lifesize, were displayed at the Interop trade show in Las Vegas, Nevada, able to provide video at 30 frames per second with a 1280 by 720 display resolution.
 Polycom introduced its first high definition videoconferencing system to the market in 2006.
-As of the 2010s, high definition resolution for videoconferencing became a popular feature, with most major suppliers in the videoconferencing market offering it.
+As of the 2010s, high-definition resolution for videoconferencing became a popular feature, with most major suppliers in the videoconferencing market offering it.

 Technological developments by videoconferencing developers in the 2010s have extended the capabilities of videoconferencing systems beyond the boardroom for use with hand-held mobile devices that combine the use of video, audio and on-screen drawing capabilities broadcasting in real time over secure networks, independent of location.
 Mobile collaboration systems now allow people in previously unreachable locations, such as workers on an offshore oil rig, the ability to view and discuss issues with colleagues thousands of miles away.
 Traditional videoconferencing system manufacturers have begun providing mobile applications as well, such as those that allow for live and still image streaming.

 The highest ever video call (other than those from aircraft and spacecraft) took place on May 19, 2013, when British adventurer Daniel Hughes used a smartphone with a BGAN satellite modem to make a videocall to the BBC from the summit of Mount Everest, at 8,848 m above sea level.

 The COVID-19 pandemic resulted in a significant increase in the use of videoconferencing.
 Berstein Research found that Zoom added more subscribers during the first two months of 2020 alone than in the entire year 2019.
 GoToMeeting had a 20 percent increase in usage, according to LogMeIn.
 UK based StarLeaf reported a 600 percent increase in national call volumes.
-Videoconferencing became so widespread during the pandemic that the term "Zoom fatigue" came to prominence, referring to the taxing nature of spending long periods of time on videocalls.
+Videoconferencing became so widespread during the pandemic that the term Zoom fatigue came to prominence, referring to the taxing nature of spending long periods of time on videocalls.
+This fatigue refers to the psychological and physiological effects participants involved in videoconferencing.
+One experimental study from 2021 revealed a link between camera use in videoconferencing and a prediction of fatigue occurrence an individual.
+Furthermore, a 2022 article in the journal "Computers in Human Behaviour" highlighted a study linking negative attitudes with the use of "self-view" when videoconferencing.

 On 21 September 2021, Facebook launched two new versions of its Portal video-calling devices, the Portal Go and Portal Plus.
 The new video calling devices include the first portable variety of the hardware and number of updates.